Jordon Hudson is clearing Pablo Torre's previous report that stated that she was lying about her age. Born in 2000 versus 2001.

 In the second screenshot, a staff member at UNC admitted to "guessing" her birth year and "put 2000" instead of her correct birth year.
 The staffer admitted that she “noticed that wasn’t right" and would "update" the directory.

-In the May report, a listener contacted Torre after the episode aired, inquiring if there might have been a mistake in recording Hudson's age.
+During the May report, a fan reached out once Torre published the episode and questioned whether there could have been an error in documenting Hudson's age.

 "New pod listener and very much enjoying it.
 I doubt it was an 'accident' but wanted to add a possible honest error.
 If using her phone the year was probably a scroll wheel, and 00-01 are obviously next to each other?"
 The fan asked.